What is Power BI? A Hands-On Guide for Students at OptionTrain College

 1. Healthcare

-Power BI is used by hospitals to monitor patient data, control costs, and boost efficiency.
-For example, it can show real-time information about bed availability and patient wait periods.
+Hospitals use Power BI to monitor patient data, control costs and increase efficiency.
+One example of it can be, showing real time bed availability or patient wait periods.

 2. Retail

-Power BI is used by retailers to examine inventory levels, consumer behaviour, and sales patterns.
-They can keep an eye on which goods are doing well and where they need to refill with the use of dashboards.
+Retailers use Power BI to investigate inventory levels, consumer behaviour and sales trends.
+Dashboards can allow them to watch which goods are doing well, and where they need to restock.

 3. Education